 El Tránsito is small fishing village located on the Pacific Coast about one hour from Managua.
 It has a population of about 1800 people.
 More than 60% of the population lives on less than $3 per day.
-The average house is a shack by U.S. standards, with no running water, no septic or sewage systems, and inconsistent electricity service.
+The average house is very basic, with no running water, no septic or sewage systems, and inconsistent electricity service.

 The people who live there are happy and content in their circumstances.
 This community is innocent, safe, and wholesome.
 The beach has fantastic surf.
 The sunsets are unforgettable.
-The streets and beaches are clean and safe.
+The streets and beaches are now clean and safe.